 The Wollongong Steelworks Brass Band (now the City of Wollongong Brass Band Inc.) was formed in 1934 by the late John McDonald Tougher, along with his father Bob and a few players, who worked at the Port Kembla Steelworks (hence the name).

-Rehearsals were held in a corrugated tin shed at the rear of No. 3 Ellen Street, Wollongong, which still stands today behind the band hall, built on the same block of land.
+Rehearsals were held in a corrugated tin shed at the rear of No. 3 Ellen Street, Wollongong, built on the same block of land (the shed has since been replaced by a garage and music library, with a rehearsal room above).
 Players put in money to buy kerosene for the lamps so they could read the music until the electricity was eventually connected.

 Some instruments were owned by the players, others were scrounged from wherever they could be found.
 One was offered to the band and when Jack went to pick it up, the donor told him it was out the back in the chook yard.
 So he went out and there it was, covered with the things chooks do.
 After cleaning and disinfecting, it became a useful asset to the band.